Explore this course:

 Lead academic: Dr Helen Bryant

-The process of diagnosing and treating cancer is explored, from the perspective of researchers, clinicians and survivors of the disease.
+The process of clinical diagnosis and treating cancer is explored, from the perspective of researchers, clinicians and survivors of the disease.
 Topics range from the process of identifying potential pharmaceuticals to genetic screening and clinical trials.
 You will also learn about laboratory and clinical research methods and have the option to take either a bioinformatics course, to get experience working with complex biological data sets, or a Home Office licence course, so you can find out how in vivo experiments are carried out and regulated.

-The University of Sheffield is a recognised Experimental Cancer Medicine Centre and the Cancer Biology and Therapeutics programme is led by experienced cancer researchers and clinicians.
-The biggest part of the degree will be your six-month research project, where you will join one of our research teams to apply your knowledge and test a hypothesis in translational oncology.
+The University of Sheffield is a recognised centre of excellence and the Cancer Biology and Therapeutics programme is led by experienced cancer researchers and clinicians.
+The biggest part of the degree will be your six-month research project, where you will join one of our research teams to apply your knowledge, gain practical skills and build confidence within a research environment.
+You will also be encouraged to attend cancer-related seminars across the University with leading cancer researchers from around the world to learn about the latest developments in oncology and take part in broader professional skills training.

 Do you have a question?
 Talk to us